prebid/Prebid.js/README.md

 ## The Downloads Page

 Please don't submit PRs to the Prebid.org downloads page.
-That page gets updated as part of the Prebid.js release process and requires some updates to backend code that builds the library download for users.
+That page gets updated in tandem with the Prebid.js release process.

+The Downloads page is generated from [the Markdown bidder adapter docs](https://github.com/prebid/prebid.github.io/tree/master/dev-docs/bidders), so the process for updating is:

+1. Your adapter code is merged into Prebid.js
+2. Your bidder docs PR is submitted over here to the docs site
+3. Your adapter code is included with a release
+4. Once your adapter code is actually released, we merge the adapter docs PR, and the Downloads page is automagically updated with a checkbox to include your adapter.

 This means an adaptor is not available to download from Prebid.org as soon as the code gets merged into Prebid.js - it will be available after the next release (usually in a couple of weeks).